tjfulle/matmodlab/source/intro/install.rst

   python setup.py develop
   mml build

 In the preceding commands, a virtual environment named *matmodlab* was created with the required packages and then activated.
-We then navigated in to the matmodlab directory (here, assumed to be in ``~/Developer``), executed the setup script and built the optional libraries.
+We then navigated in to the matmodlab directory (``~/Developer`` in this example), executed the setup script and built the optional libraries.

 Consult your Python distribution's documentations for instructions to create and use virtual environments.